d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 _Creation of a watcher trigger, executed before the extraction one_

 ![watcher_trigger_event](/assets/img/blog/keepass_triggers/watcher_trigger_event.png){: .shadow}
-_The trigger executed immediatly when KeePass is opened_
+_The trigger is executed immediatly when KeePass is opened_

 ![watcher_trigger_condition](/assets/img/blog/keepass_triggers/watcher_trigger_condition.png){: .shadow}
 _The trigger checks if an extract file already exists_